-NASHVILLE, Tenn. – Nearly 10 years after his tragic death, quarterback Steve McNair remains in the minds of Titans fans, especially on this day -- what would have been his 46th birthday.
+NASHVILLE, Tenn. – Ten years after his tragic death, quarterback Steve McNair remains in the minds of Titans fans, especially on this day.

 Let’s take a look at five of McNair’s top moments with the Titans:

 What happened: McNair didn't practice all week because of a rib injury.
 And in warm-ups, on a blustery December day at the Meadowlands, he threw just a few passes but had to stop because of the pain.
 But McNair went out and threw for 334 yards and three touchdowns as the Titans put up a furious rally to beat the Giants in overtime, 32-29.
 McNair winced in pain as he crossed the goal line on a two-point conversion to tie the contest at 29-29 with just nine seconds left, and he had to switch the football from his right hand to his left hand so he could raise it into the air in celebration because the pain-killing shot on the right side had worn off.

 What happened: Trailing by a touchdown, the Titans got the ball with only 1:54 remaining on the clock.